cory-johannsen/rpi-simpit-java/README.md

 # Status

-As of 6/18/2018, the application can SYNC with KerbalSimpit, subcribe to all telemtry data channels, and decode all incoming datagram into their domain specific types.
+As of 6/18/2018, the application can SYNC with KerbalSimpit, subcribe to all telemetry data channels, and decode all incoming datagram into their domain specific types.

-Upstream commands are currently limited to ECHO and channel subscription, but remaining commands will be implemented next.
+Upstream commands are currently limited to ECHO, channel subscription, and action group control (standard and custom), but remaining commands will be implemented next.

+There's shockingly little test coverage.
+I'll be adding that as I go.

 # To Run